 - Start by retrieving the previously saved captex_control.txt and captex_setup.txt settings into the GUI menu.
 Open the Setup Run menu and change the run duration to 25 h and open the Configuration menu and reduce the particle number to 20000.
 Both changes will speed up the calculation.

 - Before turning on the conversion option, run the model to create a baseline calculation.
 Create the eight concentration contour plots and save the graphical results to a unique file name (plot_base) as a reference to compare with the transformation simulations.
+Also save the message file to a unique name, such as MESSAGE_base.txt, it will be used in the next section.
 This and all subsequent sections under pollutant transformations are just a theoretical exercise because the PMCH tracer used in CAPTEX is inert and does not deposit.

 - The pollutant transformation computation only requires defining an hourly conversion rate.
 The pollutant mass fraction (β) converted each time step is computed directly from the conversion rate (R) which has a default value of 0.10 hr-1: